jonnonz1/nz-statute-book/acts/public/1991/resource-management-act-1991.md

   (hf) prohibiting or permitting a discharge to which section 15B applies, or controlling a discharge to which that section applies, by prescribing conditions, limitations, or by other means, including describing the discharge by referring to the circumstances, quantities, components, or sources of the discharge:
   (hg) prohibiting or permitting with or without conditions the making of a rule or the granting of a resource consent for a discharge to which section 15B applies, including describing the discharge by referring to the circumstances, quantities, components, or sources of the discharge:
   (hh) prescribing any operations of a ship, aircraft, or offshore installation as a normal operation:
-  (hi) prescribing criteria for the exercise, in a particular hearing or class of hearing, of any of the powers specified in sections 41B and 41C:
+  (hi) prescribing criteria for the exercise, in a particular hearing or class of hearing, of any of the powers specified in sections 41B to 41D:
-  (hj) providing for discounts on administrative charges imposed under section 36 when local authorities are responsible for applications for a resource consent and applications to change or cancel conditions under section 127 not being processed within the time limits in this Act:
+  (hj) providing for discounts on administrative charges imposed under section 36 when local authorities are responsible for applications for a resource consent and applications to change or cancel conditions under section 127, or for decisions on activities permitted under section 87BA(1)﻿(c), not being processed within the time limits in this Act:
   (hk) prescribing, for the purposes of section 35(2) and (2AA),—
     (i) indicators or other matters by reference to which a local authority is required to monitor the state of the environment of its region or district:
     (ia) matters by reference to which monitoring must be carried out: